Mohamed-awad/Restaurant-Reviews-App__stage_2/README.md

 ### How to run the project

-1- open project directory on terminal
+1- open project directory on terminal <br />
-2- install node modules by run this `npm i`
+2- install node modules by run this `npm i` <br />
-3- install sails global by run this `sudo npm i sails -g` 4- run your backend-server by run `node server`
+3- install sails global by run this `sudo npm i sails -g` <br />
+4- run your backend-server by run `node server` <br />
-5- open another terminal on the same directory of project 6- in the new terminal run client-side server `python3 -m http.server 8000`
+5- open another terminal on the same directory of project <br />
+6- in the new terminal run client-side server `python3 -m http.server 8000`

 To see the data in the backend-server open <http://localhost:1337/restaurants>